 How to save money in Dublin

-One of the best ways to save money on a trip to Dublin is with the Dublin Pass.
-It will give you free entry to over 30 attractions, including some of the top landmarks, tours and sightseeing listed below in our Dublin itinerary.
+The Dublin Go City Pass is one of the best ways to save money when you visit Dublin.
+It will give you free entry to over 35 attractions, including some of the top landmarks, tours and sightseeing listed below in our Dublin itinerary.

-It’ll be worth it if you intend to pack in a lot of attractions during your visit.
-You can check the cost of each individual attraction against the overall cost of the pass before your visit to see if it’s worthwhile.
+Buying the Dublin Pass will definitely be worth it if you intend to pack in a lot of attractions during your visit.
+It will also allow you visit some attractions that you might not originally have considered, because the price is included in your pass.
+If you’re unsure whether buying a Dublin Go City Pass will be worthwhile, you can check the cost of each individual attraction that you plan to visit against the overall cost of the pass before you buy.

-One way that I like to save money on a trip is by staying in a self-catering apartment.
-This gives you the option of preparing your own meals which helps your budget even more.
-While you’ll want to enjoy some meals in great restaurants, you can save a fair amount of your Dublin budget by preparing breakfast and lunch each day.
+Another way to save money is by staying in a self-catering apartment.
+This allows you to prepare your own meals, which helps you stretch your budget further.
+While you’ll want to enjoy some meals in one or two of Dublin’s many great restaurants, you can save a fair amount of your Dublin budget by preparing breakfast and lunch in your apartment each day.

 >>> Looking for a hotel in Dublin?
 Check hotel rates and availability